1jour1vin

 About the estate:

-A beautiful terroir of lean siliceous gravel (17 hectares), a diverse range of grape varieties, including Petit Verdot, and a family with strong roots in the Médoc, the Guillemets (owners since 1932).
-The latter do not sacrifice quality for fashion and aim for balance and finesse in their wines.
-An authentic grand cru, created in 1754 by a Belfast wine merchant, run since 1996 by oenologist and agronomist Lucien Guillemet.
+A beautiful terroir of lean, siliceous gravel (17 hectares), a diverse blend of grape varieties—including Petit Verdot—and a family with deep roots in the Médoc, the Guillemets (owners since 1932).
+They do not follow trends but instead strive for balance and finesse in their wines.
+An authentic grand cru, established in 1754 by a Belfast wine merchant, and managed since 1996 by oenologist and agronomist Lucien Guillemet.

 Robert Parker - Wine Advocate